-Basic Training in Adult Internal Medicine is the start of the minimum six-year training program to become a Physician.
+Basic Training in Adult Internal Medicine is the start of the minimum 6-year training program to become a Physician.
 This program includes a broad exposure to a comprehensive range of discipline areas that can be further developed during a subsequent Advanced Training program.
 Learning occurs primarily in the workplace, supported and supervised by consultants and peers.

 Prospective trainees must have:

 The DPE’s approval is subject to selection processes, training capacity and/or performance of the prospective trainee.
 Australian trainees are required to have their online application approved by their DPE.

-Training completed previously outside Australia or New Zealand may be applied for as Recognition of Prior Learning.
-See the Recognition of Prior Learning Policy and contact the RACP to confirm your eligibility before submitting your application.
+Training completed previously outside Australia or Aotearoa New Zealand can be applied for Recognition of Prior Learning.
+Refer to the Recognition of Prior Learning Policy (PDF) and contact the RACP to confirm your eligibility before submitting your application.

 Basic Trainees are permitted to enrol in Advanced Training within 5 years of completing their Basic Training.
 Eligibility is dependent on the completion of all requirements of training.